irnfdopet/r-d-widget/README.md

 ```

 ## Run server
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server by following these steps:

 ```sh
 cd server